microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bitlockerrecoverykey-get.md

 |Delegated (personal Microsoft account)|Not supported|
 |Application|Not supported|

->NOTE: For delegated permissions to allow apps to get BitLockerRecoveryKey resources on behalf of the signed-in user, the tenant administrator must have assigned the user one of the following roles, or the user must be the **registered owner** of the device that the BitLocker key was originally backed up from.
+>**Note:** For delegated permissions to allow apps to get BitLockerRecoveryKey resources on behalf of the signed-in user, the tenant administrator must have assigned the user one of the following roles, or the user must be the **registered owner** of the device that the BitLocker key was originally backed up from:
 * Global administrator
 * Cloud device administrator
 * Helpdesk administrator